Bally's Atlantic City: Bally's Atlantic City (2000–present)

 In 2000, Bally's Park Place changed its name and became Bally's Atlantic City.
 The adjacent Claridge Hotel and Casino was purchased and incorporated into Bally's in 2003, and was renamed the Claridge Tower.
 The casino in the Claridge Tower was named The Ridge.
 The casino was renovated in 2008 from a standard casino floor to an upscale lounge-casino.

 In 2005, Harrah's Entertainment (later Caesars Entertainment) purchased Bally's along with Caesars.
 In 2008, Harrah's spent $38.5 million to purchase the row of shops between the Dennis Tower and the boardwalk, and then spent a further $23 million to demolish the shops and restore the open plaza, and to restore the facade of the Dennis Tower and renovate its rooms.

 In 2012, The Ridge closed its gambling and food amenities.
 The tower's 500 hotel rooms continued to be used for Bally's guests until it was sold in 2013 to be reopened as the independent Claridge Hotel.

 In October 2017, ownership of Bally's was transferred to Vici Properties as part of a corporate spin-off, and the property was leased back to Caesars Entertainment.

 In April 2020, Twin River Worldwide Holdings (now Bally's Corporation) agreed to buy Bally's Atlantic City from Vici.
-The deal excluded the Wild Wild West Casino which contains a sports betting facility, and operations would be transferred to Caesars Atlantic City.
+The deal excluded the Wild Wild West Casino which contains a sports betting facility.
+Operations of that excluded part would be transferred to Caesars Atlantic City.
 Twin River also announced that they would acquire a license to give Bally's their own sports book, online sports betting, and I-Gaming.
 The sale was completed in November 2020.

-As a condition of New Jersey casino license approval, Bally's Corporation, during the first two years ownership, started to implement the expenditure of over $90 million for property improvements.
-These included renovations to 750 hotel rooms, additional suites and penthouse, remodeled high-betting table games room, 400 new slot machines, and remodeled hotel lobby.
-An addition to the lobby was the Carousel Bar, a stationary circular lounge and bar, in which a bar top and its adjacent seats slowly rotate 360° for a ride-like experience.
-In the Courtyard adjacent to the Boardwalk was a new entertainment venue, The Yard.
-It includes a versatile transparent structure with a retractable roof, which stands between indoor and outdoor seating.
-"Bally's Legend’s VIP Beach", an addition to the existing seasonal beach bar, is exclusively for top level casino players.